 - Ombudsperson established pursuant to Security Council resolution 1904 (2009)

 - Procedures for removing the names of deceased individuals as described in the Committee’s Note Verbale SCA/2/06(8)

-- Standard form for requests for de-listing from the List
+- Standard form for requests for de-listing - basic version in PDF Format

 * *** *